LexaMO/LexaMO.github.io/projects/Project1.md

 ## 3. Additional Considerations
-Program displays randomized number to be guessing for testing purposes.
+Program displays randomized number to be guessed for testing purposes.
 Program also does not account for wrong input from user.